HeydenLabASU/cubeWorks/README.md

 > `usage: cubeAver A.cube B.cube ... output.cube`
 > ` output.cube = (A.cube + B.cube + ...) / N`
 >
-> - averages data in cubes file `A.cube`, `B.cube`, ... (no explicit limit on number of cube input files that can be specified) and writes result into `output.cube` (last command line argument)
+> - averages data in cube files `A.cube`, `B.cube`, ... (no explicit limit on number of cube input files that can be specified) and writes result into `output.cube` (last command line argument)

 </details>